ANDROID SCAM VICTIMS GUIDE

 - Freeze cards

-- Call banks directly using official numbers
+- Call banks using official numbers

 Phase 4 — Messaging & Phone Hijacking (4 minutes)